model-checking/kani/docs/src/install-github-ci.md

 only Ubuntu 20.04 wtih `x86_64-unknown-linux-gnu` is supported for Kani in the CI.

-## Using Kani in Your GitHub Workflow.
+## Using Kani in your GitHub workflow
 Our GitHub CI Action is available in the GitHub Marketspace with the name `model-checking/kani`